42MTQ/AI.SLAM/Research/Hardware/IMU/EvalIMU.md

 Resource used for testing practices: https://www.researchgate.net/publication/224637354_An_efficient_method_for_evaluating_the_performance_of_MEMS_IMUs

-ommon inertial sensors/units testing in the lab can providesensor parameters such as noise density bias instability scale factor (SF) instability non-orthogonality non-linearity g-sensitivity of gyroscopes temperature sensitivities (bias and SF)
+Common inertial sensors/units testing in the lab can providesensor parameters such as noise density bias instability scale factor (SF) instability non-orthogonality non-linearity g-sensitivity of gyroscopes temperature sensitivities (bias and SF)

 (PDF) An efficient method for evaluating the performance of MEMS IMUs.
 Available from: https://www.researchgate.net/publication/224637354_An_efficient_method_for_evaluating_the_performance_of_MEMS_IMUs [accessed Apr 28 2025].